FESOM/implicit_filter/readme.md

 python -m pip install git+https://github.com/FESOM/implicit_filter.git
 ```

 If one wants to use GPU it's necessary to install [cupy](https://cupy.dev/).
-It can be installed with the pachage by adding optional dependency.
+It can be installed with the package by adding optional dependency.
 Check your Nvidia driver version using `nvidia-smi` and install CuPy version matching your drivers.
 You can install it separately
 ```shell
 pip install cupy-cuda11x # CUDA 11
 pip install cupy-cuda12x # CUDA 12 or newer